Cyber Monday has begun, and deals are going fast. Snag your favorites now!

-Pairs with Polar Beat App so there is no need to have your phone on you when you work out.
-5 kHz transmission tracks heart rate in the water.
+Pairs with Polar Beat app so there is no need to have your phone on you when you work out.
+Five kHz transmission tracks heart rate in the water.
 Silicone dots keep strap in place.
 Compatible with GoPro Hero 5.
 400-hour battery life.

 This is an expensive strap compared to other models.

-Comes with a three-month money back warranty.
 Compatible with over 50 apps.
 Battery life over 300 hours.
 Connects to GPS and Smartphones at the same time.
-Strap is adjustable from 65 inches to 95 inches.
+Strap is adjustable from 65 to 95 inches.
 Water resistant.
 Breathable, sustainable material.

-Some customers commented that it disconnects easily with some devices.
+Some users commented that it disconnects easily with some devices.